 Case Studies

-Trial sites will be selected from across Africa, Asia and Latin America via competitive calls, and will include both on-farm and on-station trial elements.
+Trial sites were selected from across Africa, Asia and Latin America via competitive calls, and included both on-farm and on-station trial elements.